mohsenbeygi/map-project/project/readme.md

 # python router
-This project is consults of two major parts
+This project consults of two major parts
 - reading and turning map data (such as osm) into routable data (like a graph)
 - routing (todo: with traffic data) on routable data as big as a full city